hmcts/incident-response-api/README.md

 You will need a slack app to be able to test this fully.

-There is an app in the HMCTS Sandbox Slack tenant called `Incident - Sandbox` which you can use.

-You may need to be added to the tenant and granted permissions to the app.
-Speak to Enda Kelly to get access.

-If you need to create a new app to test, you can go ahead and do so in the sandbox tenant.
-This doesn't require approval like the main tenant does.
+Create a new app to test and configure it with the values from https://github.com/hmcts/response/blob/master/docs/slack_app_create.md.

 Back in your IDE, copy env-template file and rename it to .env and fill out the fields.

-See https://github.com/monzo/response/tree/master/demo#2-configure-the-demo-app for the values you need.
+See https://github.com/hmcts/response/tree/master/demo#2-configure-the-demo-app for the values you need.

 ### Running the app locally